ubclaunchpad/LP-website/README.md

-# UBC Launch Pad Landing Page
+# UBC Launch Pad Landing Page - test

 This is the landing page for UBC Launch Pad, the leading student-run software engineering club at the University of British Columbia.